mitheelgajare/snippets/CONTRIBUTING.md

 1. Do *NOT* add new pages.
 2. Use Prettier - Code Formatter for every file.
+3. Use yarn
+4. Type `yarn install` to install dependencies in the `node_modules` folder
-3. To change the styling use Scss only.
+5. To change the styling use Scss only.
 Add a new .scss file for every major component.
 Import every file in the App.scss file.
 It will be compiled to App.css .

 ## Conclusion: